-James became a member of Chambers in 2012 and has earned a reputation as a highly skilled and effective criminal and regulatory lawyer.
-He is regularly instructed in complex and high-profile cases and is known for his diligence and thorough approach to all his cases.
+Since joining New Park Court Chambers in 2012 James has earned a reputation as a highly skilled and effective criminal and regulatory lawyer.
+He is known for his diligence and thorough approach and is often praised for the level of pragmatism and common sense he brings to bear on all his cases.
+James is expanding his regulatory practice which includes acting on behalf of the General Medical Council in doctors’ disciplinary hearings.

 James is a CPS Level 4 prosecutor and is regularly instructed in cases concerning homicide, serious fraud and those involving organised crime.
 He appears for both the local authority and defendants in Trading Standards cases.